michaelk99/SKY130_CT-DSM/README.md

 * Signal bandwidth of $128~\mathrm{Hz}$
 * Max. oversampling ratio of $256$
 * ADC resolution (LSB) $<0.2~\mu\mathrm{V}_\mathrm{pp}$
-* Signal-to-Quantization-Noise-Ratio (SQNR) of $140~\mathrm{dB}$
+* Signal-to-Quantization-Noise-Ratio (SQNR) of $>140~\mathrm{dB}$
 * Signal-to-Noise-Ratio (SNR) of $130~\mathrm{dB}$

 The input-related specifications stem from the target application, which is biosignal acquisition.
 The rather slow signals have a large source impedance and are in the $\mu\mathrm{V}$ range.
 Furthermore, contact voltages at the electrode-skin interface must be handled appropriately, which leads to a large input voltage range.
 Since up to 1024 channels are required, the power consumption of a single channel is limited to only a fraction of the system's power budget.
 Lastly, the available system clock limits the max. oversampling ratio.

-The fact that the DS-ADC should directly interface the signal source, requires the implementation of a continuous-time (CT) DSM, due to its inherent anti-aliasing property.
+The fact that the DS-ADC should directly interface with the signal source, requires the implementation of a continuous-time (CT) DSM, due to its inherent anti-aliasing property.

 Since circuit noise should dominate the noise floor, the SQNR was chosen $10~\mathrm{dB}$ larger than the target SNR.
 Given the fixed OSR and a simple flash quantizer, a 4th-order DSM is necessary, see Fig. 2.